Glenn200/sqlalchemy-challenge/README.md

 Flask API developed based on the previous queries developed.

 To run the app:
 Copy, clone or download this repository to a local directory on your computer.
 Change directory to the root directory (sqlalchemy-challenge) of this repository.
 Run python app.py from the root directory (sqlalchemy-challenge).
 The app starts up at localhost:5000 by default.

-Available routes/endpoints you can hit:
+Available routes/endpoints you can select:

 Route	Description
 /	                This route is the home route.
 It lists all available routes.